 How can we help?

 If you’d like to apply for this round of CARES funding, get started by filling in a project proposal form.
-You’ll find all the information you need about funding packages here, including dates of the next application rounds.
+You’ll find all the information you need about funding package on our funding webpage, including dates of the next application rounds.